-The Philadelphia Gas Works is presented as of the close of their fiscal year, August 31, 2022.
-Community Behavioral Health and the Philadelphia Authority for Industrial Development are presented as of the close of their fiscal year, December 31, 2021.
-The Philadelphia Parking Authority and the Philadelphia Housing Authority are presented as of the close of their fiscal year, Warch 31, 2021.
+The Philadelphia Gas Works is presented as of the close of their fiscal year, August \$1,2022.
+Community Behavioral Health and the Philadelphia Authority for Industrial Development are presented as of the fiscal year, December 31, 2021.
+The Philadelphia Parking Authority are presented as of the fiscal year, December 31, 2021.
+The Philadelphia Parking Authority are presented as of the fiscal year, December 31, 2021.
+The Philadelphia Parking Authority are presented as of the fiscal year, December 31, 2021.